huy310304/SAT-score-prediction/README.md

 The initial phase of the project involved training a neural network model from scratch using NumPy.

 ### [2.
 Regression Models](./regression/)
-Optimized Neural Network Model Achieves 90% Accuracy for SAT Score Prediction with Advanced Techniques and Enhanced Data Preprocessing
+Optimized Neural Network Model Achieves 90% Accuracy with Advanced Techniques and Enhanced Data Preprocessing

 ### Classification Models